 Here are some common mistakes people make in writing cover letters:

-- Copy-paste letters that are not customized for a specific employer are easy to spot.
-Every cover letter should be written for a specific recipient.
+- Copy/paste letters that are not customized for a specific employer are easy to spot.
+Every cover letter should be written for a unique recipient.

 - Irrelevant info about your hobbies or interests that don’t illustrate what makes you a good legal assistant should be left out.